aaronbjohnson/frontend-nanodegree-feedreader/README.md

 In this project I was given a web-based application that read RSS feeds.
 The goal was to use Jasmine to write test suites that would test the functionality of the application.
-The requirments were to:
+The requirements were to:

 1. Write a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.